Vulnerability Scanning Overview

 Limits and Quotas

-Use the Scanning service to check for security vulnerabilities in the compute instances for a single compartment.
+Use the Vulnerability Scanning service to check for security vulnerabilities in the Compute instances for a single compartment.

 Create the Required IAM Policy for Compute Scanning Recipes.

-An administrator must grant the Scanning service permission to activate the Scanning agent on your target compute instances.
+An administrator must grant the Vulnerability Scanning service permission to activate the Vulnerability Scanning agent on your target Compute instances.

 - Open the navigation menu and click Identity & Security.
 Click Scanning.